I don't want SiteCTRL to add an attribution link when I copy and paste. What can I do?

 Do people really copy content?

-Our stats show that between 2 and 6% of page views result in some kind of user action that Tynt can track.
-What this means is: if your web site has 20 million page views per month then content leaves your site over 1 million times per month.
-Wouldn't you want to know what and how often it leaves your site?
+Our stats show that between 2 and 6% of page views result in some kind of user action that SiteCTRL can track.
+Example: If your website has 20 million pageviews per month, then content most likely leaves your site over 1 million times per month.
+Wouldn't you want to know what content gets copied and how often it leaves to help site optimization?

-When someone copies and pastes text from your web site Tynt automatically adds a link back to the original article with the paste.
+When someone copies and pastes text from your website, SiteCTRL automatically adds a link back to the original article with the paste.
 When the recipient clicks that URL, they are directed back to the original content.
-This drives incremental traffic to your site when your content is shared without your knowledge while maintaining a consistent user experience.
+This drives incremental traffic to your site when your content is shared while maintaining a consistent user experience.

 What about user privacy?

 You can use it with some blog sites.
-For more information visit our How To Install Publisher Tools on Your Blog page.
+For more information visit our Installation Guide for Blogs page.

-Tynt supports self-hosted versions of Wordpress.
-You can either place the code directly in wordpress or use a convenient plug-in like EasyTynt or TyntInsights for Wordpress.
+SiteCTRL supports self-hosted versions of Wordpress.
+You can either place the code directly in Wordpress or use a convenient plug-in like EasyTynt or TyntInsights for Wordpress.
 See the installation guide for details.

 We work with a number of analytic partners, helping them collect data regarding user engagement on their sites.
-As part of that, you may see traffic go back to tynt.com, if you have one of our partner's analytic widgets installed.
+If you have one of our partner's analytic widgets installed, you may see traffic go back to tynt.com.

-The ad unit is triggered by social, search, and retargeting signals to monetize your incremental traffic.
+The ad units are triggered by social, search, retargeting, and other contextual signals to monetize your incremental traffic.
+RevCTRL does not conflict with your direct sales initiatives.

-The IIU is easy to implement.
+The ads are easy to install.
 There are two different ways you can get started.

-- If you already have the standard Tynt code on your site, no additional implementation or page redesign is needed.
-Just complete the Ad Configuration set-up under the Monetization tab.
+- If you already have the standard SiteCTRL (formerly called Tynt) code on your site, no additional implementation or page redesign is necessary.
+Simply complete the Ad Configuration set-up under the Monetization Tab in your dashboard.

 - The 33Across Ad Tag can also be trafficked in DFP as a 1x1 or off-page ad position.
-If you use this configuration, you will need to remove Tynt code from the page.
+If you would to use this configuration, you will need to remove the SiteCTRL (Tynt) code from your site.
 Please contact your account representative for additional information on this configuration.

 How do I get paid?